 After completing his training he was a teacher of piano at the Royal Conservatory of Ghent from 1946 to 1958, and subsequently from 1958 to his death at the Royal Conservatory of Antwerp.
 There he founded the Prize De Vries-Tolkowsky together with his wife.
 This prize was awarded to the student of the Royal Conservatory of Antwerp who earned the highest grade for the Higher Diploma Piano.
 In 1956 and 1960 he belonged to the jury for the International Music Competition Queen Elizabeth.
 He was also very active as a concert pianist with tours in Europe and Africa as well as performing with important orchestras under the baton of A. Cluytens, C. Zecchi, E. Ansermet, P. Colombo, and many others.

 During the war he had to get out of Antwerp and hide in Ghent.
 This period had, just like with Denise, an impact on his compositions.
-The title of the cantata Het Kamp (1939), which is also conspicuous in the oeuvre of Denise Tolkowsky in an alternative version for mezzo, refers to that dark period in the life of the couple.
-Also the Suite op “Het beleg van Bergen-op-Zoom” (Suite on “The Siege of Bergen-op-Zoom”) for strings, shows affinities with the same theme.
+The Suite op “Het beleg van Bergen-op-Zoom” (Suite on “The Siege of Bergen-op-Zoom”) for strings by De Vries and the ballet Concentratiekamp (1945-1946) by Tolkowsky, refers to that dark period in the life of the couple.

 In addition to the cantata Het Kamp he composed works for strings, such as an Andante for strings on a theme by Arcadelt.
 The rest of his oeuvre consists of works for piano, such as his adaptation of the piano concerto by Aram Khachaturian, performed by him under the baton of the composer, and songs on texts by Paul van Ostaijen, Willem Kloos, Frederik van Eeden and Karel van de Woestijne.